-Factor Source(s) (detailed in Chapter 8) Possible impact on future housing need Rationale for judgement Jobs Growth SHMAU18 $\downarrow$ Given that a large proportion of Bramber's residents are retired, we do not consider jobs growth to have any notable impact on demand for housing in Bramber, and therefore a single down arrow is considered appropriate, with the economy of the area likely growing less than that across Horsham.
-House Prices Land Registry Price Paid Data for 2008-2017, UKHPI $\uparrow\uparrow\uparrow$ House prices in Bramber are significantly higher than the average for Horsham, although this may partly be as a result of the size and quality of the stock in question.
-Rises in house prices have been very pronounced however, and as such, three up arrows is deemed appropriate.
+Factor Source(s) (detailed in Chapter 8) Possible impact on future housing need Rationale for judgement Jobs Growth SHMAU18 \ Given that a large proportion of Bramber's residents are retired, we do not consider jobs growth to have any notable impact on demand for housing in Bramber, and therefore a single down arrow is considered appropriate, with the economy of the area likely growing less than that across Horsham.
+House Prices Land Registry A A A House prices in Bramber are significantly prices have been very pronounced however, and as such, three up arrows is deemed appropriate.
 Rate of development Land Registry Data/AECOM Calculations, SHMA $\uparrow \uparrow \uparrow$ Data at both the NA and Local Authority level suggests that the rate of development has been significantly constrained in recent years.
-As such, three up arrows has been deemed appropriate to reflect the likelihood of under- delivery.
-Overcrowding and Concealment Census Data 2001, 2011 1 There have been decreases in overcrowding in Bramber between 2001 and 2011; however there is a significant presence of concealed families, with a higher rate of concealment than across Horsham.
+As such, three up arrows has been deemed appropriate to reflect the likelihood of underdelivery.
+Overcrowding and Concealment Census Data 2001, 2011 ↑ There have been decreases in overcrowding in Bramber between 2001 and 2011; however there is a significant presence of concealed families, with a higher rate of concealment than across Horsham.
 As such, one up arrows is considered necessary.